-Traveling between the islands
+Transfers between the islands in Maldives

 We associate the Maldives with expensive luxury hotel properties and unpayable beverages but I have great news for every traveler: The Maldives offers ideal holidays for budget travelers as well as big money spenders.
 It’s also very easy to travel between numerous islands.
 It can take hours to have a ride on a public ferry but it will cost you only $2-$5.
 Impatient visitors can easily arrange a speed boat for around $50 per person or a sea plane for $200-$500 with a pick up from the airport.
 Nevertheless the transport won’t be able to pick you up any time you want.
 Most of them are available until 5pm.
 And again don’t worry, there are great possibilities to spend the night on the beautiful main island before your reach your cherished final destination.

 Where to stay if you arrive late in Maldives, Plankton’s Beach

 We arrived at the airport at 8pm so we couldn’t get any transfer to our first resort.
 I discovered a brand new modern hotel on Hulhumale just 10 minutes away from Male International Airport, Plankton’s Beach.
 I read only positive reviews about it, describing it as an ideal place to for short stays or transit guests but also for those who love to experience the city life of the Maldives.

 It’s very easy to reach the hotel on your own from Male International Airport via the Airport Shuttle Bus from the Arrival Terminal to Airport Bus Stand at Hulhumale.
 You can also take a taxi or ask the hotel manager to organize one.